Last updated · 4 minutes ago

 He’s a bit on the boring side, but Austin Hooper finished No. 6 last year and has increased his targets, receptions and yards in each of the last two seasons.
 He’s a good bet to garner five-plus targets in a pretty good passing attack in any given week.

-Jackson averaged 18.7 PPG in his eight starts.
+Jackson averaged 18.7 PPG in his eight starts, throwing for 159 yards and 0.7 touchdowns while adding 80 yards and 0.57 touchdowns as a runner.
 The Ravens hired ground-game aficionado Greg Roman to coordinate the offense so it’s crystal clear that the team will continue to emphasize the run with Jackson at quarterback.
-He will continue to rack up points with his legs, it’s doubtful that Roman will be able to maximize Jackson’s ability as a passer.
+He will continue to rack up points with his legs, but it’s doubtful that Roman will be able to maximize Jackson’s ability as a passer.
 Jackson should be a high-floor fantasy quarterback in 2019.

 |Robert Griffin III||Trace McSorley|

 Ingram is 29 years old, has dual threat ability and has averaged 4.6+ yards per carry in each of the last four seasons.
 The Ravens are likely to lead the NFL in all rushing categories, so Ingram should post RB2 numbers with RB1 upside if his touches are consistent.